-it prints the error “zipimport.ZipImportError: can’t decompress data; zlib not available.”
+It throws the error “Zipimport.ZipImportError: can’t decompress data; zlib not available.”

-This issue mostly occurs when Zlib is not installed in your system.
+This issue mostly occurs when Zlib is not installed on your system.
 We can easily fix this issue with the required dependencies.
-Therefore we will Install Zlib libraries for Ubuntu, Debian, Centos, Fedora, Redhat, and other major Linux Distributions.

 Prerequisites